Houston Boat Accident Lawyers

 • Someone who has obtained a boating license in another state

-These facts combine to suggest that Texas waters are filled with boaters who might be dangerously experienced and unfocused on safety at any given moment.
+These facts combine to suggest that Texas waters are filled with boaters who might be dangerously inexperienced.

 Texas Boat Accident Statistics